Cohros/eloquent-enhancements/readme.md

 errors()
 ```

-Returns errors in `$errors` property.
+Returns errors setted by `setErrors()`.
 Create a empty MessageBag if errors is not defined.

 ## SaveAll